Ayobamiata/portfolio/README.md

 # portfolio
-This is a learning project and is currently under development...suggestions and contributions are welcome.
+This is a learning project and it is currently under development...suggestions and contributions are welcome.